-Your goals for 2020 may not have turned out exactly how you have planned and that’s ok.
-COVID-19 came and hit us hard and many businesses are still pivoting their plans to reach their goals.
-Greg Elsberry, Vice President of Business Development at Cole talks with Sam Taggart, Founder of D2Dexperts about how you can warm the neighborhood and soften the doors without door knocking.
+Your goals for this year may not have turned out exactly how you have planned and that’s ok.
+The economy is changing rapidly, and many businesses are pivoting their plans to reach their goals.
+We talked with Sam Taggart, Founder of D2Dexperts about how you can warm the neighborhood and soften the doors without door knocking.

 Create a Strategy

 It’s all about creating that multi-channel strategy, don’t just focus on one channel try incorporating more.
-Since you’re not door knocking as much, it’s all about creating name recognition and sticking out in the neighborhood.
+It’s all about creating name recognition and sticking out in the neighborhood.

 Taggart breaks the process down into five basic steps